archiebenn/BIOLM0051_analysis/notes.md

 The main bit to this uses `seqtk` to generate a) a raw fasta file with 3 reads (for each part) and b) a masked fasta file based on the quality scores from the fastq.
 Here the value of Q20 was set as a threshold, so any bases with a q score < 20 will be masked as an 'N' to reduce possible effects of false positives from BLAST etc. on low quality data.
 Q20 selected as it's a 99% confidence level for that base.

 ## Part 2 - BLAST searching
+### 4) Take processed FASTA files and perform a BLAST search on them, gives tsv output and staxids
 ```bash
 #!/bin/bash